in Ardmore, PA

 This is a popular misconception.
 We often think of young children getting braces when we think of orthodontics.
 As a result, many adults don’t even ask about it.

-The reality, however, is that adult orthodontics are a key component of modern dentistry.
+The reality, however, is that adult orthodontics is a key component of modern dentistry.

 Your bite position and jaw alignment might be perfectly acceptable when you’re young, only to present significant issues when you grow older.
 Philadelphia cosmetic dentist Dr. Lindsey Marshall has been offering dentistry services to adult patients since 1998, and she can craft a treatment program that is right for you.